Space48/PromotionalSashes/README.md

 ```

 Add `"Space48/PromotionalSashes": "0.0.1"` to the require section of the same composer.json file and run
-`composer update` from the project root.
+`composer install` from the project root.

-Running bin/magento setup:upgrade should present you with a list of modules; you should be able to see
+Running `bin/magento setup:upgrade` should present you with a list of modules; you should be able to see
 `Space48_PromotionalSashes` in that list.

 Development